rhaslund/labguides/vbr-9.5u3/module-02/content.md

 # Lab 2.1.
 Adding Veeam Backup & Replication to Veeam Backup Enterprise Manager

 1. [] Launch the **Veeam Backup Enterprise Manager** from the desktop.
-> Note: Because the URL for Veeam Backup Enterprise Manager was added to Internet Explorer's local intranet zone, single sign-on is allowed and you will not be prompted for any username or password.
+> Note: Because the URL for Veeam Backup Enterprise Manager was added to Internet Explorer's local intranet zone, single sign-on is allowed, and you will not be prompted for any username or password.

 2. [] Click the **Configuration** button in the top right corner.
 3. [] Click the ***Add...*** button.